vitorm04/docs.pt-br/includes/core-changes/globalization/3.0/c-locale-maps-to-invariant-locale.md

 ### <a name="recommended-action"></a>Ação recomendada

-Nada mais específico do que a conscientização dessa alteração.
-Essa alteração afeta apenas os aplicativos que usam o mapeamento de localidade "C".
+Nada específico mais do que a consciência desta mudança.
+Essa alteração afeta apenas os aplicativos que usam o mapeamento local "C".

 ### <a name="category"></a>Categoria